How to Become a Telehealth Nurse

 Yes, telehealth nurses are in high demand, especially after the COVID-19 pandemic when people wanted to connect with healthcare professionals without leaving their homes!
 In fact, at the peak of the pandemic, telehealth use increased 38 times

-After this great increase in telehealth service providers, it was found patients were more likely to take proactive approaches to their care, patients experienced less financial burden, and there was higher patient retention, as telehealth nurses were available around the clock.
+After this great increase in telehealth service providers, it was found that patients were more likely to take proactive approaches to their care, patients experienced less financial burden, and patient retention was higher, as telehealth nurses were available around the clock.

-Considering this positive feedback, many medical institutions have maintained these services or increased them, meaning there is still high demand for these nurses post-pandemic.
+Considering this positive feedback, many medical institutions have maintained or increased these services, meaning there is still a high demand for these nurses post-pandemic.

 5. How Long Does It Take to Become a Telehealth Nurse?